 There is so much literature on the importance of fat in our diets, whether we should have it or not, what kind is the best and what proportions of fat to consume in dietary intake.
 The argument that takes the cake is battle between Omega 3 and Omega 6.
-Instead of shedding light, we end up feeling confused on what to do.
+Instead of shedding light, we end up feeling confused about what to do.
 To part the troubled waters, we bring you a definitive guide to eating your fats and which Omega fatty acids you should patronize.

 Omega 3 and Omega 6 are both important as they are both essential fatty acids.
 The human body cannot synthesize them naturally but needs them for metabolic processes.
 Therefore, low-fat diets cause more harm than good as they reduce the body to a stage where it must work without these essential components to function efficiently, making it vulnerable to many diseases.